Gnocchi with Butter Sauce

 Step four

-Onion sautéed in a wok with a red oven mitt and broccoli in the background
+Left - Sliced onion, butter, sage, sausages and gnocchi on a table.
+Right - Onion sautéed in a wok with a red oven mitt

 Step five

-Add butter, broth, wine and sage.
+Add butter, broth, wine, and sage.
 Stir until the butter melts.
+(C)

 Step six

 Meanwhile, when the water comes to a boil, add the pasta to the water, stir and once the gnocchi float, fish the cooked gnocchi out with a hand strainer.
-Add to the wok with the vegetables.
+(This takes around five minutes total).

 Step seven